soiaf/haXe-WavPack-encoder/readme.txt

          -jn = joint-stereo override (0 = left/right, 1 = mid/side)
          -sn = noise shaping override (hybrid only, n = -1.0 to 1.0, 0 = off)

+To make the demo Flash file, use the following command

+haxe flashtest.hxml

+This will produce the file

+wavpack_encoder_demo.swf

+This demo encodes at 8kHz, lossy.
+This can be simply modified by changing the values in the new method of MicRecorder.hx

 Please direct any questions or comments to beatofthedrum@gmail.com